 Health Care Directive

 This designates someone to be in charge of all health care decisions and then funeral/cremation arrangements.
+This is a simplified/broad version, and may not be suitable in all situations or in other states.
+Consult your attorney for legal advice.

 Durable Power of Attorney